 The fun in pozole is choosing your own adventure in terms of toppings.
 Almost anything goes.
 You definitely want cilantro, limes, radishes and corn chips — ideally stale tortillas you’ve fried crispy — but avocado, hot chiles, and shredded cabbage are also great additions.

 Pozole rojo keeps well in the fridge for a week or so, just so long as you store it before you add your toppings.
 It also freezes well for up to a year.
 And incidentally, for those of you wondering, it is pozole in Mexico, posole in New Mexico.

 I can hear some of you saying, “But I don’t like pork.
 Can I use another meat?”
 Yes, you can.
 Any meat you feel like, actually.
 But honestly?
 It’s not as good without that collagen.
 It really isn’t.

-But, as I said at the start, I’ll stick to pork.
+But, as I said at the start, for red pozole, I’ll stick to pork.